BenjaminC62/BenjaminC62/README.md

 ###

-<p align="center">⋆⭒˚.⋆ I'm a student developer at the University Technology Diploma at Lens with a focus on application development ⋆⭒˚.⋆</p>
+<p align="center">⭒˚.⋆⋆ I'm a student developer at the University Technology Diploma at Lens with a focus on application development ⋆⭒˚.⋆</p>

 ###